FabioMiguel2000/LEIC-PFL-2021-22/Taktikus/README.md

 ### Conslusions

-The change of Haskell to Prolog was a bit challenging and the ammount of time we had for this second project as also short but, prolog seems to be a simpler logic language when compared to haskell, specially if you start looking at prolog as you look to a database.
+The change from Haskell to Prolog was a bit challenging and the ammount of time we had for this second project as also short but, prolog seems to be a simpler logic language when compared to haskell, specially if you start looking at prolog as you look to a database.

 Nevertheless, the lack of expertise took a huge toll in our development and the lack of knowledge of which components are more importaint the others so we could focus in what could guarantee more points.

+As a working student i had quite alot of dificulty to follow the subject in time and to keep up with the rest of the students which lead to a late understanding of what was needed in terms of theoretical and practical knowledge to contribute to the project.

 ### Bibliography